DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

 - AI and machine learning automations and future advancements
     + Automated learning (AutoML)
         * Auto-sklearn, TPOT, ...
+- Prediction vs inference
+    + Prediction
+        * Model an output variable Y (aka response or dependent variable) as a function of a set of input variables X (aka inputs, features, predictors, independent variables)
+            - Estimate f such that: Y = f(X) + err
+        * Consider reducible vs irreducible errors
+    + Inference
+        * Understand how Y varies with X and any underlying relationships between Y and X, particularly wrt. individual predictors and each of their impact on the response
+        * Understand the degree to which Y varies with each predictor, e.g., linear, non-linear, ...

 ## Real-world Applications and Vendors by Category